 Preventing performance review anxiety in your employees is a matter of removing ambiguity beforehand, and emphasising constructive personal development.
 It's about developing a culture of consistent feedback.

 Giving your employee access to a meeting plan in advance of the review date can help them not to freak out too much because it cuts through the vague expectations and gives them a solid idea of what you're going to discuss.

 Perhaps the simplest way to tackle performance review anxiety in your organisation is by not using these meetings to tear employees a new one.
 Use performance reviews to emphasise targets for personal development and as a chance to discuss where your employees want to be in a few years.

 In terms of making the build up to a performance review less ambiguous and nerve-wracking, the most essential thing you can do is exchange regular feedback with your employees between review meetings.
 A weekly employee check-in is a timely and time-efficient way of keeping up with employee concerns and guiding their performance.
 It also means you'll both have a solid shared understanding of how the staff member in question is doing long before the review date is even set.

 For employees who feel like they're really getting both barrels in a meeting, it can be easy to forget that your manager is a person too.
 And while the trajectory of their career rarely hinges on the outcome of these meetings in the same way, they can still be nerve-wracking experiences in their own right.

 Ensuring managers receive the proper training is essential for preparing them to handle performance review stress.
-Too many people are promoted into management roles without being properly up-skilled.
+Too many people are promoted into management roles without proper training.
 Training can give less experienced managers more confidence in their approach, and also ensures that they can regulate employee performance to an acceptable standard.